NuvOps/cloudformation-quickstart/README.md

 # cloudformation-quickstart

-Open Source CloudfFormation templates to start bulding your project ASAP
+Open Source CloudfFormation templates to start bulding your project in AWS ASAP